First Day of School

 All students will meet in the Gym to begin Orientation.
 Students must be in Everyday Uniform (Carondelet top, uniform-approved bottoms, closed-toed and closed-heeled shoes).
 For more information about our dress code, visit our Uniforms webpage.

-The Carondelet Parents Guild is hosting a used uniform sale on Monday, August 12 from 12:30 to 3:30 PM in the Jean Hofmann Center for Innovation.
-The class of 2028 and transfer students will have private access from 12:30 to 1:00 PM before we open up the sale to the entire community.
+The Carondelet Parents Guild is hosting a used uniform sale on Monday, August 11, from 1:00 to 3:00 PM, in the Garaventa.
+The class of 2029 and transfer students will have private access from 1:00 to 1:30 PM before we open the sale to the entire community.
 This is a great opportunity to purchase discounted spirit wear and uniform pieces.
+No skirts will be sold at this event.

-Senior Portraits with Prestige Photography by Lifetouch—If you did not take your portraits on July 10, 11, or 12 on campus, do not worry.
-We will have make-up sessions on campus on November 4 and 5 (1:30 to 10:00 PM) or you can set up an appointment at the studio.
+If you did not take your portraits on July 7, 8, or 9 on campus, do not worry.
+We will have make-up sessions on campus on November 3 & 4 (1:30 to 10:00 PM), or you can set up an appointment at the studio.

-To order Senior Portraits Packages: View your photo proofs 10-14 business days after Picture Day on Shop.PrestigePortraits.com.
+To order Senior Portraits Packages: View your photo proofs 10 to 14 business days after Picture Day on Shop.PrestigePortraits.com.
 Use the Session ID and Access Code included in your email or printed proofs to claim online.
 Use this site to choose your Yearbook pose.
-Deadline to choose is January 6, 2025.
+The deadline to choose is December 1, 2025.

-Please contact Faith Ripoli, Yearbook Adviser, with any questions.
+Please contact Yearbook Advisor Faith Ripoli with any questions.

 Student Handbook